sarahrobertsco/prompt_engineering/Advanced-Strategies/Advanced-Techniques-in-Prompt-Engineering.md

 #### Examples and Best Practices
 - **Customer Service Chatbots:** Embed context about the customer's query history and current issue.
+- #### Example Prompt: E-Commerce Customer Service
+- **Contextual Prompt:** "As a customer service assistant who has access to the customer's previous purchases and reported issues, how would you address their current concern about delayed delivery?"
 - **Creative Writing Tasks:** Set the tone, genre, and narrative style upfront.

 ## Sequential Prompts